Heroic Dogs: Companion, Therapy & Service K9 Training Dogs.

 And reminds us that our wagging family members give us more than we deserve…

-As the AKC® Humane Fund announced in an end-of-year press release, the ACE Awards “celebrate five loyal, hard-working dogs that have significantly improved the lives of their owners and communities.
+As the AKC® Humane Fund announced in an end-of-year press release, the Top Heroic Dogs have been announced.
+The ACE Awards “celebrate five loyal, hard-working dogs that have significantly improved the lives of their owners and communities.
 The five winners were carefully chosen from a pool of over 600 impressive nominations.”

 An award is presented in each of the following five categories:

-“This year’s winners range from a Boykin Spaniel who helps children and families alleviate the stress that comes with court proceedings to a Flat-Coated Retriever who was able to locate a missing elderly woman in less than fifteen minutes.”
+“This year’s Heroic Dogs winners range from a Boykin Spaniel who helps children and families alleviate the stress that comes with court proceedings.
+To a Flat-Coated Retriever who was able to locate a missing elderly woman in less than fifteen minutes.”

 Doug Ljungren, President of the AKC Humane Fund, explained, “The stories of the ACE Award winners capture the meaning and fulfillment that our canine companions bring to our lives.
-We are grateful to everyone who shared their story by nominating a dog for an ACE award this year.
-We are pleased to share these five inspiring stories.”
+We’re grateful to everyone who shared their story by nominating a dog for an ACE award this year.
+We’re pleased to share these five inspiring stories.”

 The 2022 AKC Humane Fund Awards for Canine Excellence are proudly sponsored by YuMOVE™, the official joint supplement of the AKC, and Eukanuba™.
 Each ACE recipient is awarded a donation in their name to a pet-related charity of their choice.

-Andy Smith, Global Marketing Director, YuMOVE, added “We are proud to support the ACE Awards and help showcase these remarkable dogs who have made such a life-changing difference to those around them.
+Andy Smith, Global Marketing Director, YuMOVE, added “We are proud to support the ACE Awards and help showcase these remarkable dogs.
+Animals who have made such a life-changing difference to those around them.
 Their daily heroics are truly humbling.”

-And Brad Wadler, Vice President of Marketing, Eukanuba, said, “Being a part of the ACE Awards supports our vision that every dog is capable of exceptional performance, so it is an honor to celebrate these canine heroes.
+And Brad Wadler, Vice President of Marketing, Eukanuba, said, “Being a part of the ACE Awards supports our vision that every dog is capable of exceptional performance.
+So it’s an honor to celebrate these canine heroes.
 We’re proud to highlight extraordinary dogs that better the world around them.”

 FIVE HEROIC DOGS AWARDS for 2022: Companion, Therapy & Service K9 — Training Dogs.